And it was 80% successful!!!

 The MOST IMPORTANT gravy:

-1) Melt appropriate amount of sugar in some boiling water.2) As the water became sugar syrup, turn off the fire.
+1) Melt appropriate amount of sugar in some boiling water.

-3) Add in some nicely chopped red chili (seeds removed) and garlic, squeeze generous amount of lime into it, then generous amount of fish sauce to taste.4) From here on, I just tasted the gravy and adjust the taste accordingly until I think it tasted okay.
+3) Add in some nicely chopped red chili (seeds removed) and garlic, squeeze generous amount of lime into it, then generous amount of fish sauce to taste.

 5) To make it a refreshing and soothing noodles, chuck the gravy into the fridge before consuming.